cheminfo/font/README.md

 ## Build the fonts

 Run `npm run build`.
 The fonts will be generated in the `dest` directory along with a CSS and HTML files to check the results.
+Just open the file ```dest/cheminfo.html``` in your browser to see the result.